maikerukun/dynamodb-testcontainer-example/README.md

 # dynamodb-testcontainer-example
-Simple example on how to run a aws dynamodb testcontainer with junit
+Simple example on how to run an AWS DynamoDB testcontainer with junit

 # How to run this example
 1. Have docker installed and running